 The man the world knows as Pope John Paul II is actually Karol Wojtyla, Poland’s most famous citizen.
 He was the first non-Italian pope to serve since 1523 after Pope Adrian VI.
 Pope John Paul worked diligently to end communism in Poland as well as all across Europe.
 He is history’s second longest-serving pope and was canonized as a saint in 2014.
 He served between 1978-2005.

 The Auschwitz Birkenau Museum is a silent monument to remind the world that the Holocaust and World War ll was one of history’s darkest periods.
 It tells a sad story but is a well-respected and well-attended point of interest.
 Visitors say its an emotionally moving experience never to be forgotten.
-The site was established as a concentration camp in 1947.
+The site was turned into a prisoner-of-war camp for Polish political prisoners in 1939, quickly garnering a reputation for brutality and sadism.
 Millions of people, mostly Jews were brought here and imprisoned.
 The museum contains the original wooden barracks, gas chambers, and memorabilia.

 The Oder River, a significant drainage basin of the Baltic Sea passes through the Czech Republic for the first 70 miles.
 A mid-stretch of 116 miles of the river forms a boundary between Poland and Germany.
 In 1992, the German-Polish Environmental Council created the Lower Oder Valley International Park, a nature reserve.
 The area is on the Oder’s western banks in the German state of Brandenburg and the eastern banks in the Police and Gryfino counties of Poland.
 It’s a great place to stroll and go birding.